-- Mr Benjamin Muscat Chairman & Non-executive Director

-- Mr Charles Scerri Non-executive Director
+- Mr Charles Scerri Chairman and Non-executive Director

-- Dr Kevin Deguara Non-executive Director

 - Mr Joseph Pace Executive Director

 - Mr Ivan Calleja Executive Director

 - Mr Manuel Piscopo Executive Director

+- Mr Patrick Hall Non-executive Director

+- Mr Richard Saliba Non-executive Director

 In accordance with the provisions of the Company's Articles of Association, the appointment of Directors to the Board is exclusively reserved to the Company's shareholders, except in so far as appointment is made by the Board to fill a casual vacancy, which appointment would be valid until the conclusion of the next Annual General Meeting of the Company following such an appointment.
 In terms of the Articles of Association, a Director shall hold office without retirement until death or until they retire or are removed by the Company in accordance with Article 140 of the Companies Act Cap.
 386.